Dibaa23/WarmingInc/README.md

 2. Open the project in Unity 2022.3.16f1.

 ## Contact
-For any questions or suggestions regarding the project, refer to the Discord for communication: https://discord.gg/7cKWzxpV
+For any questions or suggestions regarding the project, refer to Discord for communication: https://discord.gg/7cKWzxpV

 ---